-A one hour documentary exploring the musical heritage of Eel Pie Island in southwest London, where a crumbling hotel became the epicentre of the Rhythm and Blues explosion in the 60s.
+A one hour documentary exploring the musical heritage of Eel Pie Island in west London, where a crumbling hotel became the epicentre of the Rhythm and Blues explosion in the 60s.

 Cut off from the mainstream by crossing a footbridge to the island, fans felt they were entering another world, and with no police on hand either, young people let their hair down and grooved to the amazing new music on offer three nights a week.

 The Stones and The Yardbirds had a residency there; Eric Clapton, Jeff Beck, The Who, Rod Stewart, David Bowie, Elton John, Pink Floyd, Deep Purple and Hawkwind were just some of the music legends who graced the halls.